What is a Dormer Loft Conversion

 Are you thinking about increasing the size of your property?
 If so, then you may be wondering what is a dormer loft conversion is.

-Dormer loft conversions are a popular method of extending the property using the existing roof space.
+Dormer loft conversions are a popular method of extending a property using the existing roof space.
 In order to extend the space of your existing loft, something called a dormer window is installed.
 Dormer windows extend outwards from your existing roof, essentially creating additional fully usable space.
 All walls on the inside of this space will be above head height.

 Below are the advantages and disadvantages of dormer loft conversions.

 Advantages of Dormer Loft Conversions

 - Is a cost effective method to maximise space.

 - Creates only usable space, meaning ceilings are high enough all round to effectively place furniture and walk in.

 - Dormers can be added to any side of a house.
 However, planning permission is required in most cases.

 Disadvantages of Dormer Conversion